hantsy/spring-security-auth0-sample/docs/ui.md

-# Integrating Angular with Auth0
+# Integrating Auth0 into your Angular applications

-Auth0 provides SDK for Angular to authenticate users and access the protected APIs simply.
+Auth0 provides SDK for Angular to authenticate users and simply authorize users to access the protected APIs .

 In this post, we will create a simple Angular SPA application and try to access the *Backend API* we have created in [the last post](https://hantsy.medium.com/secures-rest-apis-with-spring-security-5-and-auth0-41d579ca1e27).

-Firstly lets create an application in the Auth0 management console.
+Firstly lets create a new application in the Auth0 management console.
+An application presents an OAuth2 *Client* role , each client should have a unique client id to identify it.

 In the dashboard UI,  expand *Applications/applications* in the left pane.
-Click the *Create Application* to start up the creating progress.
+Click the *Create Application* button to start up the creating progress.

 *  In the application name, set a name for  this new  Angular application, eg.  I used *spa*  here.
 *  Then select the *Single page applications*.
 * Click the *Create* button.

-An application presents an OAuth2 *Client* role .

-After it is created, open the *Settings* page.
-You will find it include a  *Client ID* and  *Client Secrets*  fields.
-In the  *Application URLs* section, add *http://localhost:4200* into the *Allowed Callback URLs*  and *Allowed Logout URLs* fields.
+After it is created, open the *Settings* page, you will find a  *Client ID* and  *Client Secrets*  are generated in the page.
+In the  *Application URLs* section, add *http://localhost:4200* to the following fields.

+*  *Allowed Callback URLs*
+*  *Allowed Logout URLs*
+* *Allowed Web Origins*
+* *Allowed Origins (CORS)*

-In the *Quickstarts* tab, Auth0 provide a series of tutorials to integrate Auth0 with the popular SPA framework, including  Angular/React/Vue, etc.
+In the *Quickstarts* tab, Auth0 provides a series of tutorials to integrate Auth0 with the popular SPA framework, including  Angular/React/Vue, etc.

-The source codes of this post can be found on [Github](https://github.com/hantsy/spring-security-auth0-sample/tree/master/ui).

 I followed the official Angular Quickstart tutorial, but I refactored the project file structure according to the  [Angular Coding Style Guide](https://angular.io/guide/styleguide), and ported the existing codes from [hantsy/angular-spring-reactive-sample](https://github.com/hantsy/angular-spring-reactive-sample) to simplify the development work.
+The final [source codes]((https://github.com/hantsy/spring-security-auth0-sample/tree/master/ui)) can be found under my Github account.

 > More details about creating this sample application step by step, please read the [official Angular Quickstart tutorial](https://auth0.com/docs/quickstart/spa/angular).